joemoose/dungeoneers.d20/docs/character.md

 Is your character musclebound and insightful?
 Fortunate and charming?
 Nimble and hardy?
 Attribute scores define these qualities—your character’s assets and weaknesses.

-Strength is a prime attribute for warriors.
+Strength is a prime attribute for combat.
 Dexterity serves stealth and thievery well.
-Casting spells requires willpower.
+Casting spells requires Willpower.

 Roll **2d6+4** four times, noting the results.
 Assign the lowest value to LUCK and the other three as you prefer to your STR, DEX, and WIL.